Reader: Frequently Asked Questions

 How do I find a list of keyboard shortcuts?

-Some non-North American keyboard layouts (such as German, Swedish, Dutch, Norwegian, Catalonian, keyboards etc) may not be optimized for the default Reader shortcuts.
-Currently, there is no way to edit these default shortcuts, but it's on our roadmap to add customization.
+Some non-North American keyboard layouts (such as German, Swedish, Dutch, Norwegian, Catalonian, etc) may not be optimized for the default Reader shortcuts.
+You can customize these shortcuts to your preference by navigating to Account settings

 How do I use keyboard shortcuts in the iPad app?